robin-415/jam-time/README.md

 ---

 ### **Description**
 In this new game, "JAM TIME!" exercise your skills as a musician.
-Listen to the rhythm of the beat and repeat the musical sequences.
+Listen to the different instrument sounds and repeat the musical sequences.
 Each level increases in difficulty.
 Shows us what you got!

 ### **How To Play**
 1. Click the start button to begin.